YannLong17/NanoSwap-Meta-Pools/README.md

 At the fundamental level, this contract implement an AMM between a token (the meta-asset) and the liquidity token of an existing nanopool.
 Because this is not the focus of this challenge, I used maks-ivanov [AMM Demo](https://github.com/maks-ivanov/amm-demo) to achieve an elementary infrastructure for my project.

 ## Metapool
 While the base is a normal constant product AMM, the metapool does not permit users to trade between its two assets directly.
-Instead, the contract makes the appropriate inner transaction application call to a nanopool application to allow the user to seamlessly trade between the meta asset and any of the nanopool paired assets.
-To facilitate the interaction with the metapool contract, I provided a [MetapoolClient](https://github.com/YannLong17/NanoSwap-Meta-Pools/blob/main/metapool/metapoolAMMClient.py) which contain the pool operations.
+Instead, the contract makes the appropriate inner transaction application call to an existing nanopool to allow the user to seamlessly trade between the meta asset and any of the nanopool paired assets.
+To facilitate the interaction with the metapool contract, I provided a [MetapoolClient](https://github.com/YannLong17/NanoSwap-Meta-Pools/blob/main/metapool/metapoolAMMClient.py) which contains the metapool operations.

 ### Burn: Swapping UST -> USDC
 1. Swap UST -> nanopool LP in the metapool